arkouda.series¶

 - Parameters:

-key (Series, pdarray, Strings, Categorical, List, supported_scalars) – The key or container of keys that might be used to index into the Series.
+key (Series, pdarray, Strings, Categorical, List, supported_scalars, or SegArray) – The key or container of keys that might be used to index into the Series.

 - Return type: